open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Instrumentation.AspNet/README.md

 ### Step 3: Add OpenTelemetry tracing at application startup

-OpenTelemetry tracing, along with the AspNet instrumentation must be enabled at application startup.
+OpenTelemetry tracing, along with the Asp.Net instrumentation must be enabled at application startup.
 This is typically done in the `Global.asax.cs` as shown below.
 This example also sets up the OpenTelemetry Jaeger exporter, which requires adding the package